liu247/RATD_copy/README.md

 ## Preparation

 ### Download the elecricity dataset
-The data can e found at ./data/ts2vec
+The data can be found at ./data/ts2vec

 ## Experiments